j2store/userguide/paypal_advanced_payment_plugin.md

 #### Configuration
 **Step 1: Configure Your PayPal Account**

 Before you begin, you must configure your PayPal Payments Advanced account on the PayPal website.

-Log in to your PayPal Advanced account at manager.paypal.com.
+**Log in to your PayPal Advanced account at manager.paypal.com. **

-Go to Service Settings -> Hosted Checkout Pages -> Set Up, and make the following settings:
+Go to **Service Settings -> Hosted Checkout Pages -> Set Up**, and make the following settings:

 1. Set Transaction Process mode to TEST or LIVE depending on your requirement.

 ![Setup Paypal Advanced](setup_paypal_advanced.png)

+2. Under the Billing Information

+Make these fields required: Check CSC box

+Make these fields editable: Check CSC box.
+See the picture below